 Pork belly is often confused with bacon, but it’s actually a far more succulent and tender cut of pork than man people give it credit for.

-It also makes for a fantastic centerpiece straight off the smoker.
+While smoked pastrami is often made from beef, it can also be done beautifully with pork.
+It makes for a fantastic centerpiece straight off the smoker.
 Get ready for a cut of smoked pork that rivals brisket.

 Pulled Pork Sandwiches